AdwaithMenon/Sentiment-Analysis-and-Classification-of-Tweets-using-Deep-Learning-Models/README.md

 ## **Project Description**

-* The goal of this project is to investigate the capability of Deep Learning Models to reproduce sentiment analysis scores produced by the NLTK package's **"Sentiment Intensity Analyzer".**
+* The goal of this project is to investigate the capability of Deep Learning Models to reproduce sentiment analysis scores produced by the NLTK package's **"Sentiment Intensity Analyzer()".**

 * To accomplish this, a minimum of 1000 tweets related to any person or organization of interest will be extracted using the "snscrape" package from Twitter.